 An Ophea resource that promotes positive mental health by addressing substance use and healthy eating.
 Supporting tools include activity cards and videos.
 It’s linked to the Living Skills curriculum expectations for grades 1-12.

-Activity guidebooks and an app to help children build positive living skills.
-Includes adult instructional videos.
-MindMasters is appropriate for Kindergarten to Grade 6, and MindMasters 2 is appropriate for Kindergarten to Grade 3.
+Activity guidebooks with supporting media and an app to help children build positive living skills.
+The new MindMasters 2 is appropriate for Kindergarten to Grade 4.

 Supporting Minds: An Educator’s Guide to Promoting Students’ Mental Health and Well-being (PDF, 3.6 MB, 154 pages)